 The individual can enroll in a college and receive assistance with his studies.
 Programs include support at Cal Berkeley, and Cal State Monterey.

 Moving Forward towards Independence

 A residential community in Napa

 In 1998, a group of parents came together, concerned with the lack of post secondary options, and collaborated to form Moving Forward.
 A unique residential program where young adults with learning disabilities enjoy productive, fulfilling, and healthy lives within a caring and safe community made up of fellow residents, trained staff members, and various representatives of volunteer organizations and businesses in the greater Napa community.

 MERISTEM places an emphasis on cultivating social and emotional capabilities through practical skills, work on the land, and the arts.
 The program is offered to both day and residential students on a beautiful thirteen-acre campus, twenty minutes from Sacramento.

-Palo Alto Unified School District, Vocational Education
+Palo Alto Unified School District, Work Experience

 The Autism Society of the San Francisco Bay Area provides information but it does not constitute medical or legal information.
 Referrals provided are suggestions to organizations that might help, but do not constitute a recommendation.
 The Autism Society cannot be held responsible for consequences that arise from individual dealings with a professional or organization.
 The Autism Society provides an I&R service but individuals must assume personal responsibility for what they do with the information provided.
 Inclusion of any organization does not imply endorsement, and omission does not imply disapproval.